What are the characteristics of residual current circuit breakers?

-Residual current circuit breakers are an important element of electrical installations.
-By protecting the installation and its users against electric shock, short circuit, fire and other threats, they ensure operational safety.
+RCDs are an important element of electrical installations.
+By protecting the installation and its users from electric shock, short circuit, fire and other hazards, they ensure safe operation.
 What do you need to know about them?
-In the new article we write about their applications and types.
+In a new article, we write about their applications and types.

 Check the residual current circuit breakers at the Onninen wholesaler